Promising Practice: How D51 is creating 'game-changing' learning system

 MESA COUNTY VALLEY 51 SCHOOL DISTRICT encompasses the city of Grand Junction as well as 2,700 square miles of mostly unpopulated high desert country that extends west to the Utah border.

 Over time, however, district leaders began to recognize that their schools weren’t fulfilling that goal as well as they might.
-“All our numbers were flat,” Schultz said.
+“All our numbers were flat,” said former superintendent Steve Schultz.
 “Kids weren’t graduating ready to take that next step, whatever it might be.
 They were doing the seat time, but they weren’t learning what they needed to learn.

-“We see ourselves as a key economic driver of the community,” said Schultz, who has worked in the district since 1982, and has been superintendent since 2009.
+“We see ourselves as a key economic driver of the community,” said Schultz, who worked in the district since 1982, and was superintendent from 2009 to 2017 when he retired.
 One key district goal, Schultz said, “is to create student learning systems that entice businesses to come here, rather than having all our kids go away to pursue career opportunities elsewhere.”

 The county was hit hard by the Great Recession, and changes in the Mesa County Valley 51 School District (D51) student population reflect the economic hard times, from which the region is still recovering.
 Before the Great Recession, about a third of the district’s students qualified for federally subsidized lunches, a proxy for poverty.
 Today, 49 percent of the students are eligible for free and reduced-price lunches.